 The built-in iPhone camera app is nice.
 But if you prefer a third-party camera app like Halide or FiLMiC Pro, you would like to open it from the Lock Screen, Control Center, and everywhere else.
 Using automation, you can configure that, and from now whenever you tap the stock camera icon, it will open that third-party app.

 Suppose whenever your kid gets the iPad, they tap the YouTube app icon.
 You can use automation which will automatically open a homework app or a math app the moment your kid tries to open YouTube.

 Next, let’s say you use an iPhone or iPad for business to show menu, create tickets, or book appointments.
 In this case, you can create automation to force all apps to open only a specific app.
 This way, if a person taps any other app on that work iPad or iPhone, it will automatically open your relevant business app.
 (Another method to achieve this objective is to use Guided Access.)

 Personal Automation on iPhone and iPad

-With app automations, you can easily modify your Lock screen icons and Control Center toggles so they launch another app you want when tapped.
+With app automation, you can easily modify your Lock Screen icons, and Control Center toggles so they launch another app you want when tapped.
 I mean, how cool is that?
 The key to that is setting up all-new automatic triggers in the Shortcuts app that fire off in the background based on your criteria, without you having to do anything at all.

-As an example, with app automations you could easily designate specific locations where your iPhone will enter Airplane or Do Not Disturb mode, like a movie theater you’ve been frequenting.
+As an example, with app automation, you could easily designate specific locations where your iPhone will enter Airplane or Do Not Disturb mode, like a movie theater you’ve been frequenting.

 - Airplane Mode: Triggers custom actions when Airplane Mode is enabled or disabled.